sgarcia0206/comp122-f23/administrative/notes_09_04.md

 ## Questions from Last Lecture/Lab, etc.:
    * M/W @ 9:00 am
+     - when do I do a git commit?
+     - what is git diff?
+     - are there update command for WSL / Ubuntu / Sublime
+     - if I use native Ubuntu is the anything significantly different on the CLI?

    * T/R @ 9:00 am
+     - How do I know what I did wrong?
+     - Open versus Start -- Open is a Mac command, Start is a Windows command
+         * Ubuntu -- it is the open command -- but you need to install it.
+           * `sudo apt get install <package name>`
+           * `sudo apt search sublime-text`
+     - Note being able run ~Sublime~ `subl`
+     - Nomenclature for symbols
+     - What is a makefile?
+     - Grade reports because the prof refuses to use Canvas!
+     - How are assignments given?

 ## Review from Last-time: